At a Glance

 Tailor Your CV: Make sure your CV highlights your experience with UKDB pensions and any relevant actuarial qualifications.
 Emphasise your strong Excel skills and any specific projects you've worked on that relate to cash-flow production or GMPe.

-Proofread Your Application: Before submitting, carefully proofread your application for any errors.
-Ensure that all information is accurate and that your documents are well-formatted.
-A polished application reflects your attention to detail, which is crucial for this role.
+Proofread Your Application: Before submitting, carefully proofread your application for any errors or inconsistencies.
+Ensure that all information is accurate and that your documents are formatted professionally to make a great first impression.

 How to prepare for a job interview at BWD Search & Selection